MRRisley/Analytics/README.md

 # Analytics

-This repository contains information the field of analytics and the html for [mrrisley.github.io/Analytics](https://mrrisley.github.io/Analytics)
+This repository contains information on the field of analytics as well as the html for [mrrisley.github.io/Analytics](https://mrrisley.github.io/Analytics)

 *Project has not been started.